|Maintenance Notice - PDF Generation|

 Follow these steps to create a new rule package:

 - Select the node in the business hierarchy to which this rule package will belong from the drop-down list.
-Rule packages can belong to any node in the hierachy from release 8.5.1.
-In releases before 8.5.1, you can only select the Tenant to which this rule package will belong.
+Rule packages can belong to any node in the hierarchy.

-- In the Explorer Tree, select New Rules Package under the appropriate node or Solution.
+- In the left navigation, select New Rules Package under the appropriate node or Solution.
 You must have appropriate permissions for this option to display.

 - In the Details Panel, enter a name property for the new rule package.